 4 Simple and Helpful Steps to Better Dream Interpretation

 I have long been fascinated by dreams, but suspicious of books and websites that purport to interpret them for me.
 I agreed with the argument that only the dreamer can interpret the dream, but knew my interpretations to be superficial, self-serving and almost always wrong.
-Then my editor, who knew a lot about Carl Jung, turned me in the direction of various Jungian psychologists.
+Then my editor, who knew a lot about Carl Jung, turned me in the direction of various Jungian analysts.
 I found the work of Robert Johnson and dream interpretation has been easier, illuminating, and right-feeling ever since.

 Dream Interpretation, Jung Style